FC Dallas made Gonzalez its 10th Homegrown player signing on March 21, 2013.

 2019: Received his third international call up in March for the U.S. Men’s National Team for friendlies against Ecuador and Chile.
 Received his fourth call up, second of the year, in late August for games in September.

 2017: Made a one-time switch to represent the U.S. National Team on international level after representing Mexico at the youth level.
 He was called up by the US national team for the 2017 Gold Cup knockout stage 23-man roster in July and again in November for an international friendly against Portugal.

 2016: He was called up by the Mexican Under-23 National Team training camp 4 times.
 Started in two Mexico U-20 games and had six saves.

 2015: He was called up by the Mexican Under-23 National Team training camp, after declining to join the US national team’s training camp in January.
 Made two saves in a penalty kick shootout, helping Mexico win the CONCACAF Under-20 Championship for the 13th time (vs. Panama 4-2 on PKs after a 1-1 draw) and qualify for the 2015 FIFA Under-20 World Cup by virtue of finishing top in its group.

 Gonzalez made his first appearance with the FC Dallas Development Academy’s U-16 team on Sept.
-26, 2010… The FC Dallas Academy has an 18-8-6 record in matches in which Gonzalez has appeared...
-Between stints with FC Dallas’ U-16 and U-18 Development Academy teams, the 6-4 goalkeeper has logged 2,145 minutes, collected five shutouts and allowed just 1.16 goals per 90 minutes played.
+26, 2010.
+The FC Dallas Academy had an 18-8-6 record in matches in which Gonzalez appeared.
+Between stints with FC Dallas’ U-16 and U-18 Development Academy teams, the 6-foot-4 goalkeeper logged 2,145 minutes, collected five shutouts and allowed just 1.16 goals per 90 minutes played.